-Providing these families access to discounted (or free) flea/tick medications, worming medication, etc., keeps pets happy and disease free.
+Providing access to discounted or free flea/tick or worming medication keeps pets happy and disease free.
 Parasites can be costly and many times deadly.
-Fleas and ticks can kill a young pet and quickly cause an adult pet’s health to decline.
-A single infected mosquito can bite a dog or cat and infect them with heart worms.
-A pet with heart worms will die if not treated and the cost to treat can range from $400-$1,000+.
-This cost is typically more than a low-income/poor family can afford.
-Giving these families access to preventative to all of the above services will keep pets healthy.
+Fleas and ticks can kill a young pet and quickly cause an adult’s health to decline.
+A single infected mosquito can bite a dog or cat infecting them with heart worms which can kill if not treated.
+The cost for treatment can be significant, understandably more than a low-income family can afford.
+Providing access to preventatives for all the above services helps keep pets healthy.

 Adoption & Transport

 North Carolina has several state-mandated animal ordinances that each county must enforce.
-These State ordinances include laws related to rabies vaccinations, owning or harboring dangerous dogs, reporting of animal bites, etc..
+These ordinances include laws related to rabies vaccinations, owning or harboring dangerous dogs, reporting of animal bites, etc..
 Many counties in North Carolina also have local animal ordinances more specific to their communities.
 To enforce both state and local animal ordinances, some counties use deputies or police officers while some have a separate department called Animal Control.
 Animal Control deputies or officers have special training, special equipment, knowledge and authority to enforce both local and state animal ordinances.

 Many dog and cat owner have experienced issues with their pets.
 Barking, biting, chewing, not using a litter box, scratching furniture, etc..
 While the internet is an good resource to research most issues, sometimes having someone to communicate with more effective.
 Frustration with a pet can lead to the pet being given away, abandoned or surrendered to a shelter.

 Many pet issues can be resolved without the pet losing its family.
 Free or low-cost dog training can get a dog or puppy back on track.
-Learning what to do when a cat refuses to use a litter box can mean the difference between a cat being an ‘inside’ cat or ‘outside’ cat or worse, being taken to the shelter.
+Learning what to do when a cat refuses to use a litter box can mean the difference between a cat being an ‘inside’ or ‘outside’ cat or worse.